bugsnag/bugsnag-python/UPGRADING.md

 [end-of-life](https://docs.python.org/devguide/#status-of-python-branches).
 Please upgrade.

+### Removal of deprecated properties from 2.x

+The properties deprecated in the 3.0.0 release have been removed.
+See the below guide for migrating from 2.x to 3.x to remove use of `get_endpoint()` and `use_ssl`.

 ## Migrating from 2.x to 3.x

 A few configuration properties were deprecated in the transition from 2.x to